conveos/widget-CCAT-react/README.md

 There are two ways to install the widget to your App:
 #### 1. **Clone the repository in your application :**

-In order to install the widget App ,  try to clone it in the ./src of your project, so that the Widget-CCat can be imported on the project.
+In order to install the widget App,  try to clone it in the ./src of your project, so that the Widget-CCat can be imported on the project.
 Also the widget has a number of dependencies in order to operate as intended, which are :

 * @emotion/styled@^11.11.5